-Session 1: The development of western technology since prehistoric limes, the philosophy of technical knowledge and activities since Plato; and the general character of technology and its relations with other major human enterprises, such as magic, art, religion, philosophy, science, craft, industry, commerce.
-The accompanying tutorials are devoted to organised discussion of the literature, taken in historical order, with representative documents from the ancient Greeks to the middle of the twentiteth century.
+Session 1: The development of Western technology since prehistoric times; the philosophy of technical knowledge and activities since Plato; and the general character of technology and its relations with other major human enterprises, such as magic, art, religion, philosophy, science, craft, industry, commerce.
+The philosophical literature, taken in historical order, with representative documents from the ancient Greeks to the middle of the 20th century.

-Session 2: Central issues in the current literature of the Philosophy of Technology.
-Flexibly planned to enable participation of visiting expension with special interests in the field, and co-operation from members of staff in technological departments of the University.
-Issues include: differing conceptions and definitions of technology; the relations of technology to art, craft and science; moral, political, aesthetic and religious critiques of western technology; technological assessment in scientific and technical policy-making; the classification of the technological disciplines and their role in education, curriculum theory, etc; the methodological and institutional ethics of moderntechnology, fluturology and forward-planning; eschatologies, optimistic and pessimistic; the population explosion; participation and democratic control of technology.
+Session 2: Central issues in the current literature of the Philosophy of Technology: the prehistory of technics and biotechnics, differing conceptions and definitions of 'technology'; the relations of technology to art, craft and science; moral, political, aesthetic and religious critiques of western technology; technological assessment in scientific and technical policy-making, the classification of the technological disciplines and their role in education, curriculum theory, etc; the methodological and institutional ethics of modern technology; futurology and forward-planning; eschatologies, optimistic and pessimistic; the population explosion; participation and democratic control of technology.